 No new COVID-19 cases reported

-The centre again urged the public to maintain an appropriate social distance from other people as far as possible in their daily lives to minimise the risk of infection.
+The centre again urged members of the public to maintain an appropriate social distance from other people as much as possible in their daily lives to minimise the risk of infection.

 People should go out less and avoid social activities such as having meals outside or other gatherings to minimise the risk of coronavirus clusters emerging in the community.

-Given that the COVID-19 situation remains severe and the number of cases reported around the world continues to rise, members of the public are strongly urged to avoid all non-essential travel outside Hong Kong, as well as maintain strict personal and environmental hygiene at all times.
+As the COVID-19 situation remains severe and the number of cases reported around the world continues to rise, people are strongly urged to avoid all non-essential travel outside Hong Kong, as well as maintain strict personal and environmental hygiene at all times.

-The Hospital Authority today reported that there are 331 patients under isolation and 725 patients have been discharged upon recovery.
+Additionally, the Hospital Authority reported that there are currently 287 patients under isolation and that 772 patients have been discharged upon recovery.

 For information and health advice on COVID-19, visit the Government's dedicated webpage.